 Last but not least, the islands of Spetses is undoubtedly the most picturesque of the Saronic islands, and probably of most Greek islands, looking like it has come straight out of a fairytale.
 Spetses combines revolution and tradition sprinkled with superb cuisine and spirited nightlife.
 It is classy, sassy, and makes you fall in love with it right from the get-go.

 One of its additional perks?
 Cars are not allowed on the island, meaning that it is always quiet and peaceful, following a slowed-down pace most of us beg for.
 No one can deny that it offers one of the best deals for summer vacation!

 If you explore the Greek islands that are one hour away from Athens or even a bit longer, and you'll soon realize that their proximity to the city doesn't take away from their beauty; on the contrary, it adds to it the element of convenience and ease, precisely what people look for during their holidays!

 If you want to broaden your horizons without getting too far away from Athens and its striking Acropolis, there are several options for a day trip from Athens, filled with guided tours, you should consider.

 From Athens to Delphi

-Take the approximately 2-hour drive to marvel at the archaeological site of Delphi and immerse yourself into the ancient Greek spiritualism.
-Since your trip to this transcendental destination will not only be entertaining but educational as well, check out the things you’ll learn on a day-trip to Delphi.
-The captivating stories you will hear along with the striking landscapes you'll get to enjoy will make your day-trip an utter success!
+Take the approximately 2-hour drive from Athens to marvel at the archaeological site of Delphi and immerse yourself in ancient Greek spiritualism.
+Since your trip to this transcendental destination will be entertaining and educational, check out the things you’ll learn on a day trip to Delphi.
+The captivating stories you will hear and the striking landscapes you'll get to enjoy will make your day trip an utter success!

 From Athens to Nafplio